mackenziewritescode/infinite-photos/README.md

 # Infinite Scrolling Photos with Unsplash API

 This app is a personal project exploring infinite scrolling and APIs.
-It is a simple website where you enter a search term and related images are displayed.
+It is a simple website where you enter a search term and related images are returned.
 More images load as you scroll.

 You can check it out [here](https://sunkenworld.com/infinite-photos).